ReadingAndThinking.com

 This is a novel "Sentenced to Death" by Sartre, based on Zaza, Beauvoir's best friend from her girlhood, mourning the most unforgettable friendship in her life: when she was nine years old, Sylvie met for the first time girl Andrea.

 She had never seen such a cool girl.
 Unlike the obedient "good student" Sylvie, Andrei is smart but rebellious, and she is indifferent to everything.
 She has suffered horrific burns and bears the mark of fire on her body.
-In order to refuse to participate in social activities, she did not hesitate to cut herself with an axe.
+To refuse to participate in social activities, she did not hesitate to cut herself with an axe.
 They became inseparable.

 The emotion is intense, deep into the soul.
 Starting from disobeying the school order together, Sylvie, who followed the rules, walked towards freedom step by step; Andre, who was born unruly, struggled step by step under the constraints of family and etiquette and gradually became a trapped animal.